My car licence

 - the fee for your driver's licence.

-You'll be issued with a temporary licence valid for one month, the time it should take for your new licence to arrive.
+If paying online, or in a centre, you will be issued with a temporary licence valid for one month, the time it should take for your new photo licence to arrive.

 Check out our safe driving tips to stay safe on the roads.